 In time, you should see your workouts becoming more and more effective, while your body is able to perform much better during the workout.

 3. Compound Your Exercises

-Many exercises focus solely on specific muscles, such as dumbbell curls and your bicep.
+Many exercises focus solely on specific muscles, such as dumbbell curls with a weights dumbbell set and your bicep.
 If you were to target each of the muscles you want to exercise individually, then your workouts could take hours.
 They could also take longer to have an overall impact and start showing results.

 If you were to compound your exercises and target muscle groups instead of specific muscles, you’ll make this much easier.
 It’ll also speed up the process while ensuring your workouts continue having an impact.
 Using squats, deadlifts, and similar exercises can be particularly recommended for this.

 If you do any kind of cardio, it’s more than worth adding inclines to your workouts.
 Doing so is much easier than you’d think.
 If you cycle or run regularly, plan out a route that takes you up a few hills.
 Even if the distance is slightly shorter than your typical route, the incline makes it more difficult.